 Once we had the basic stitches down, we started actually making things with my Simple Pencil Pouch Pattern, and then I came up with the pattern for this little hat to teach them how to crochet in the round.
 The girls loved it, and it was so fun to see them excited about making their first hats!

-So this pattern is super duper simple – simple enough that I could offer it up as a second pattern to brand new crocheters.
-But the final back loop rows and simple ribbon tag make it still look special!
+This crochet slouchy hat pattern is super duper simple – simple enough that I could offer it up as a second pattern to brand new crocheters!
+But a few simple techniques and touches make it look and feel special.

-- 1 ball of worsted weight yarn – I used Darice Silky Soft, which is similar to Caron Simply Soft
+- 1 ball of No. 4 Worsted weight yarn – I used Darice Silky Soft, which is really similar to Caron Simply Soft

 - J (6.00 mm) crochet hook

 - Finishing Needle